Oktopost/oyster/docs/Modules/TreeActions/ChainSetup.md

 When parsing the configuration, any object under the `$` key, is treated as part of the chain config.
 All objects on the same level as the `$` key, are considered child configurations of the `$`'s configuration.

-Child configuration's path is combined with the parent path, the resulting path, it the path which will match this Parent Action -> Child Action chain.
+Child configuration's path is combined with the parent path.
+The resulting path, it the path which will match this `Parent Action -> Child Action` chain.

 In the example above, `FirstChild` is the child of the `MainAction`.
-While `SecondChild` is the child for the `FirstChild` config.
+While `SecondChild` is the child for the `FirstChild` config:

 * URL `/chain` will match the chain `MainAction`
 * URL `/chain/first` will match the chain `MainAction -> FirstAction`
 * URL `/chain/first/second` will match the chain `MainAction -> FirstAction -> SecondAction`

 ### Running the Example